 They could have made this work if they had done ceviche style toppings of chopped and diced ingredients.
 This approach would have resulted in a more evenly dispersed amount of ingredients which would have contributed to the overall flavor.
 Instead, I bit through the tortilla which then pulled off the entire slab of tuna like I had pulled the rug out from the avocado and the other ingredients went flying off.

 After this many mistakes, I just gave up, and I decided to cut my loses and go elsewhere.

-I Would Go Back (if you’re paying)
+I Would Go Back (if You’re Paying)

-Yea, I actually liked what I had even though I had issues with almost all the items I tried (that’s bad), but I’d still go back even though there’s 100+ restaurants in the local vacinity that do each one of their dishes a lot better.
-So if thats the case, why go back?
+Yea, I actually liked what I had even though I had issues with almost all the items I tried (that’s bad), but I’d still go back even though there’s 100+ restaurants in the local vicinity that do each one of their dishes a lot better.
+So if that’s the case, why go back?
 Well, I’d simply go back only if I were invited to go with friends because this spot is good for large groups who want a wide range of items, but I highly doubt I’d go personally out of my way to eat there again.

 They really need to change their strategy, and that they need to put a head on this monstrous restaurant group because they have the money to back it.
-Its just that they don’t have the correct vision, or currently the capability to successfully carry it out.
+It’s just that they don’t have the correct vision, or currently the capability to successfully carry it out.
 That is evident with their 3 star reviews citing poor quality food, poor service, and being short on value.

 - A nice interior which probably can host fairly large groups with ease.